rtavenar/hdr/content/parts/01/temporal_kernel.md

 However, in our small data context, they proved useful for the task at hand.
 <!-- #endregion -->

-In order to evaluate the method presented above, we have used the UCR Time Series Classification archive, which, at the time, was made of monodimensional time series only.
+In order to evaluate the method presented above, we used the UCR Time Series Classification archive~\cite{ucr}, which, at the time, was made of monodimensional time series only.
 We decided not to work on raw data but rather extract local features to describe our time series.